andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 To explore their lofty kingdom
 </p>

+If we were standing on the pavement of 5th Avenue the apex of this mountain would look down on the top of the Empire State Building.
+It seems an insurmountable task; a hopeless fight against the relentless tug of gravity.

+But we set off anyway,

+trodding well trodden paths,

+Switching & switching back,

+Scrambling up rockfalls,

+And stopping, repeatedly, just to soak it all in

 No adventure story is complete without a harrowing test of mettle - ours occurs halfway through the hike when the trail winnows down to a slender footpath perched atop a cliff hugging the left side of the craggy mass.
 At this